-To order multiple sessions, please send an email to Megan@vcia.com and she will assist you.
+To order multiple sessions, please send an email to firstname.lastname@example.org.
 For single session orders, you may scroll down and order online by clicking 'Buy Now' under the session you desire.
-Please note, three packages are shown at the top of the list, and all individual sessions are listed in alpha order below the packages.
+Please note, three packages are shown at the top of the list, and all individual sessions are listed in alphabetical order below the packages.

 Duration: 60 Minutes

 Duration: 60 MinutesFormat: Adobe Link with Power Point The Tax Court has issued its long-awaited opinion in the case of Avrahami v.
 Commissioner.
 Join Chaz Lavelle and Dan Kusaila as they not only explain what the Avrahami opinion says, but also what it means.
 Avrahami is the first court case involving a captive taxed under section 831(b Our industry experts will:1.
 Describe the facts of the case;2.
 Explain the IRS’ position regarding the case and the facts on which the Service disagreed with the taxpayer;3.
 Explain the areas on which the Court focused in reaching its decision;4.
 Describe the effects this case might have on the future of the captive industry.
 Moderator: Richard Smith, President, Vermont Captive Insurance Association Panelists: Dan Kusaila, Tax Partner, Crowe Horwath LLCCharles (Chaz) Lavelle, Partner, Bingham Greenbaum Doll LLP